Online brain tumour support groups

 There are a few things you need to be aware of before you join our online support groups.

-- You need to be 16 or over to join.
-But if you’re under 16, we can still support you – just email firstname.lastname@example.org
+- You need to be 16 or over to join all groups except the teen and siblings Instagram support groups.
+But if you’re under 16, we can still support you – just email email@example.com

 - We’ll ask for a few details before we approve your request to join.
 This is to make sure everyone finds the right group for them and that our services best meet the needs of our community.